NBISweden/excelerate-scRNAseq/session-de/session-de-methods-evaluation.md

 head(sort(t,decreasing=T),n=10)
 ```

-Only 3 genes detected by all 7 methods as DE.

 #### Plotting top DE genes

 Plot onto the tSNE created with Seurat.
-So we first need to find
-variable genes, run PCA and tSNE for the Seurat object.
+So we first need to find variable genes, run PCA and tSNE for the Seurat object.

 ``` r
 # run a tsne for plotting onto